darielrll/bacal/src/main/java/drll/problems/hackerRank/largestRectangle/LargestRectangle.md

-timeout, after that I enhanced the method to find segments with the same height and in this case this solution approved all test cases, but, I was not happy with this solution because I made it with out using a stack
+timeout, after that I enhanced the method to find segments with the same height and in this case this solution approved all test cases, but, I was not happy with this solution because I made it without using a stack

 ## Final result

-Finally I found the solution using a stack and of course approved all test cases.
+Finally, I found the solution using a stack and of course approved all test cases.